yokoxue/LpDL/README.md

 Run the matlab files in the "Synthetic data" folder
 ## 3.0 Run the experiment for MNIST data
 Run the matlab files in the "lp-mnist" folder
+## 4.0 Application for Blind Data Detection
+Run the code in